 Written advocacy: pleadings and evidence

-However, Latin American arbitrators who participate in international commercial arbitrations may depart from local rules to follow the international practice wherein the arbitrator ‘is not bound to examine every and all arguments by the parties and answer them all’, allowing the award to be less extensive than those in which additional formalities must be met.
+However, Latin American arbitrators who participate in international commercial arbitration may depart from local rules to follow the international practice in which the arbitrator ‘is not bound to examine every and all arguments by the parties and answer them all’, allowing the award to be less extensive than those in which additional formalities must be met.

-Moving to arbitration counsel, the effect of local judicial formalism seems to replicate itself in local arbitration practice: to avoid any right to be deemed waived, arbitration practitioners from the region tend to draft briefs or submissions that are both long and repetitive, and which include in great detail the background, arguments and evidence.
+Moving to arbitration counsel, the effect of local judicial formalism seems to replicate itself in local arbitration practice: to avoid any right to be deemed waived, arbitration practitioners from the region tend to draft briefs or submissions that are both long and repetitive, and that include, in great detail, the background, arguments and evidence.

 With respect to the taking of evidence, civil law’s judicial approach differs from that of common law by emphasising the burden of proof and the reliability of evidence, rather than searching for the truth.
 In civil law, the scope of requests and orders regarding the production of documents is commonly narrow.
-Discovery of documents ‘as practiced in the United States is vigorously rejected in the civil law world’, since it is perceived as an intrusion and invasion of privacy.
-Practitioners tend to oppose the production of document requests most strongly when it is considered a ‘fishing expedition’.
-These oppositions (and subsequent replies) are increasingly longer and more detailed because of the aforementioned formalism, perceptions regarding invasion of privacy and the fact that Latin American practitioners are unaccustomed to such a procedural stage.
+Discovery of documents ‘as practiced in the United States is vigorously rejected in the civil law world’, as it is perceived as an intrusion and invasion of privacy.
+Practitioners tend to oppose production of document requests most strongly when they are considered a ‘fishing expedition’.
+These oppositions (and subsequent replies) are increasingly longer and more detailed because of the aforementioned formalism, perceptions regarding invasion of privacy and the fact that Latin American practitioners are unaccustomed to this procedural stage.

 Oral advocacy and management of evidence

 Latin American arbitration practitioners from the civil law tradition may be unfamiliar with the oral tradition specific to common law litigation.
-The reason is that judicial proceedings in civil law countries are mostly (or at least used to be) document-based proceedings, wherein judges would rather rule on the basis of the documentary evidence and written submissions filed by the parties.
-Judicial systems within the common law tradition, on the other hand, have long included both oral and document stages as part of proceedings.
+The reason is that judicial proceedings in civil law countries are mostly (or at least were historically) written document-based proceedings, wherein judges would rather rule on the basis of the documentary evidence and written submissions filed by the parties.
+Judicial systems within the common law tradition, on the other hand, have long included both oral and written document stages as part of proceedings.

-In consequence, oral skills such as storytelling, cross-examination, the use of visual aids and techniques for reading the room, were historically outside the teachings of law schools in Latin America.
-However, following amendments to national commercial and civil legislation, it will soon be expected for law schools in the region to include oral skills-related courses in their programmes.
+In consequence, oral skills such as storytelling, cross-examination and the use of visual aids and techniques for reading the room, were historically outside the teachings of law schools in Latin America.
+However, following amendments to commercial and civil legislation for national procedure, law schools in the region are now expected to include oral skills courses in their programmes.
 While the Latin American law community waits for younger generations schooled in oral advocacy to emerge, current lawyers gain their knowledge through trial and error.

 In arbitration, Latin American practitioners obtain oral advocacy skills by researching, reading and experimenting.
-Theatre-like techniques are often applied by practitioners around the world, and are used increasingly by lawyers from the region.
-The increasing use of visual aids is also notable within Latin American law.
+Theatre-like techniques are often applied by practitioners around the world and are used increasingly by lawyers from the region.
+The increasing use of visual aids is also notable within Latin American practice.